olgam4/articles/testing/better-testing/README.md

 ### A Case for the Generator

 Let's address the elephant in the room: most people will say that `Generators` are overkill.
 Sometimes, they are: don't just use something you found on the Internet without thinking it through first. `Generators` fall into the category of `Creational Patterns`.
 As for most of them, they help us *create* something we need without the hassle it generally comes with, with the added benefit to inject some `Mocks` down the line, especially in *TDD*.
 Why use them and not simply add constants directly in the `Builder`?
 Well simply put, we found ourselves having complex `Value Objects` needed to be instantiated and lots of lines of complicated code before you even could read the class.
-Moving it to `Generators` let us distinguish between different responsabilities and unclout our `Builders`.
-Then, `Generators` were simple "factories" which we used in our `Builders` to alleviate some *setup*, just like in our tests.
+Moving it to `Generators` let us distinguish between different responsibilities and unclog our `Builders`.
+Then, `Generators` acted as simple "factories" which we used in our `Builders` to alleviate some *setup*, just like in our tests.

 Now, you have a way to generate your whole car easily and change its attributes to drive your test.
 But a problem clearly remains...